 How is WSRI governed?

-WSRI is governed by a board of individuals representing wood suppliers, wood consumers, institutional land managers, and associate members.
+WSRI is governed by a board of individuals representing loggers, wood consumers, wood dealers, institutional land managers, and associate members.
 WSRI’s current chairman is Brad Fuller of Huber Engineered Woods, LLC., and Steve Carruth serves as executive director.
-An executive committee takes action on fast-track decisions.
+A 10 member executive committee reviews WSRI business needs and guides decisions.

-A Technical Team comprised evenly of Suppliers and Consumers surveys the membership and identifies issues and opportunities that need to be resolved.
-The board then sends requests for proposals out to more than 60 qualified entities, and chooses one to undertake each project.
-Upon project completion, WSRI’s membership shares the detailed results, and publishes the general findings through the Forest Resources Association, and through other venues, to benefit the entire industry.
+A Technical Team comprised of representatives from WSRI membership segments surveys the membership and identifies issues and opportunities for research projects.
+The board then sends requests for proposals to qualified entities, and chooses one to undertake each project.
+Upon project completion, WSRI’s membership shares the detailed results, and publishes the general findings through a variety of venues, to benefit the entire industry.

 For information about WSRI’s membership and dues structure, please click here.